HELL YES, you need travel insurance!

 Why do I recommend travel insurance?

-Last-minute flight cancellations have been in the thousands per day in the USA alone this year.
+Last-minute flight cancellations have been in the thousands per day in the USA alone this year of 2022.
 Flight delays, long lines at check-in and security, and plus lost luggage have added to the misery.
 Europe and the rest of the world are also experiencing this craziness.

-Worldwide staff shortages, particularly pilots, have ruined vacations for millions across the globe.
-We have to include hotels, resorts, cruises, tours, etc.
+Worldwide staff shortages, particularly pilots and air traffic controllers, have ruined vacations for millions across the globe.
+We have to include shortages at hotels and resorts, and on cruises and tours, etc.

-The worst is yet to come though as it’s just mid-June, so… brace yourselves, pack your patience, and be prepared!
+The worst is yet to come though as winter holiday and summer travel continues to reign supremely frustrating, so… brace yourselves, pack your patience, and be prepared!

 What is CFAR travel insurance?

-A CFAR (cancel for any reason) travel insurance policy usually must be purchased within 7-14 days of the initial trip deposit/payment as an add-on feature (or a paid upgrade) to a standard trip insurance policy.
-CFAR ensures that a traveler receives a refund of 50-100% of their insured non-refundable and pre-paid trip costs if they choose to cancel their trip for any reason at all.
+A CFAR (cancel for any reason) travel insurance policy usually must be purchased within 7-21 days of the initial trip deposit/payment as an add-on feature (or a paid upgrade) to a standard trip insurance policy.
+CFAR ensures that a traveler receives a refund of 50-100% of their insured non-refundable and pre-paid trip costs if they choose to cancel their trip for any reason at all, usually within two (2) days of departure.

-How do I purchase travel insurance for my trip?
+How do you purchase travel insurance for your trip?

 SelfishMe Travel values you as a client and wants to do everything possible to make sure your trips are enjoyable and worry-free.
 Book a chat with me so that I can help you find the right coverage.